Managing queries

 - Setting a Typed query filter allows you to specify an existing collaboration link to compute from the filtered source related target elements

-- Note: Typed Query are mandatory to create Matrix Report because we have to point one unique specific collaboration link for the matrix view
+Note: Typed Query are mandatory to create Matrix Report because we need to select a unique collaboration link to display in the matrix

 - Write the target filter to fetch only target artifacts that are of interest to your analysis

-A SECollab query (according its type) can then be decomposed from one up to tree separate clauses: source filter, join condition and target filter.
+A SECollab query (depending on its type) can then be decomposed from one up to tree separate clauses: source filter, join condition and target filter.

 Writing query filters (source & target)